 Aw, Paw

 And Sarah saw the son of Hagar the Egyptian, which she had born unto Abraham, mocking.
 Wherefore she said unto Abraham, Cast out this bondwoman and her son: for the son of this bondwoman shall not be heir with my son, even with Isaac.
 And the thing was very grievous in Abraham's sight because of his son.
 And God said unto Abraham, Let it not be grievous in thy sight because of the lad, and because of thy bondwoman; in all that Sarah hath said unto thee, hearken unto her voice; for in Isaac shall thy seed be called.
 And also of the son of the bondwoman will I make a nation, because he is thy seed.
-And Abraham rose up early in the morning, and took bread, and a bottle of water, and gave it unto Hagar, putting it on her shoulder, and the child, and sent her away: and she departed, and wandered in the wilderness of Beersheba.-Genesis 21:9-14***Abraham (Abram the Hebrew) and his wife Sarah (Sarai) were childless when they were living in Ur in southern Mesopotamia and the Lord God told Abraham to depart from his country and kin and come into the land he would be shown.
-After Abraham and Sarah journeyed to Haran in northern Mesopotamia with their father Terah and nephew Lot, Abraham and Sarah were childless.
-After 205-year-old Terah died in Haran, and Abraham, Sarah and Lot journeyed with their servants and possessions to Canaan, and the Lord God promised to give Canaan to Abraham and Abraham's descendants, Abraham and Sarah were childless.
-Abraham eventually thought that his top servant Eliezer would inherit all the servants, silver, gold, sheep, camels, oxen, and donkeys.
-When Abraham was 86 years old, Ishmael was born, with Sarah's permission, to Abraham and Hagar, Sarah's maidservant.
-When Abraham was 99 years old, the Lord God gave Abraham the covenant of circumcision, and Abraham and 13-year-old Ishmael were immediately circumcised.
-When Abraham was 100 years old, Isaac was born to Abraham and 90-year-old Sarah.
-During a feast held sometime thereafter, Sarah was offended by Ishmael's actions.
-When Isaac was 40 years old, he became the husband of Rebekah, Abraham and Sarah's grandniece.
-When Isaac was 60 years old, fraternal twin sons Esau (Edom) and Jacob (Israel) were born to Isaac and Rebekah.
-During the 7th year after Jacob obeyed Rebekah, and deceived Isaac, and cheated Esau, and left his parents' home in Canaan, Jacob was married to Rebekah's nieces Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian.
-Over 1,900 years after Judah was born to Jacob and Leah, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-35:29, 1 Chronicles 1:1-2:17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-26
+And Abraham rose up early in the morning, and took bread, and a bottle of water, and gave it unto Hagar, putting it on her shoulder, and the child, and sent her away: and she departed, and wandered in the wilderness of Beersheba.-Genesis 21:9-14***Abraham (Abram the Hebrew) and his wife Sarah (Sarai) were childless and living in Ur, in southern Mesopotamia, when the Lord God appeared to Abraham and told Abraham to go out from his country and kin and come into the land he would be shown.
+Abraham and Sarah journeyed away from Ur with their father Terah and nephew Lot and began living in Haran, in northern Mesopotamia.
+After 205-year-old Terah died in Haran, 75-year-old Abraham, 65-year-old Sarah and Lot journeyed with their servants and possessions to Canaan, land inhabited by idolaters that the Lord God promised to give to Abraham's descendants and childless Abraham.
+During a famine, Abraham, Sarah and Lot went to Egypt, and after an incident, Pharaoh, the king of Egypt, gave Abraham servants and animals.
+In Canaan, Abraham eventually thought that his top servant Eliezer would inherit the servants, sheep, camels, oxen, and donkeys, silver, and gold.
+Ishmael was born to 86-year-old Abraham and Hagar, Sarah's Egyptian maidservant.
+Abraham was 99 years old when the Lord God gave him the covenant of circumcision, and Abraham circumcised 13-year-old Ishmael, and Abraham and all the males upon his property were immediately circumcised.
+Isaac was born to 100-year-old Abraham and 90-year-old Sarah.
+When Isaac was weaned and Abraham held a feast, Sarah was offended by Ishmael's actions.
+Isaac was 40 years old when he was married to Rebekah, Abraham and Sarah's grandniece.
+Fraternal twin sons Esau (Edom) and Jacob (Israel) were born to 60-year-old Isaac and Rebekah.
+Esau was Isaac's favorite, and Jacob was Rebekah's favorite.
+When Isaac was elderly and his eyesight was diminished, Rebekah prompted Jacob to deceive Isaac and cheat Esau.
+After Rebekah learned that Esau planned to kill Jacob, she spoke words to Isaac that led him to send Jacob from their home in Beersheba, Canaan to Rebekah's family in Padan Aram, Haran.
+During Jacob's 7th year in Haran, he was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
+Reuben, Simeon, Levi, Judah, Issachar, Zebulun, and daughter Dinah were born to Jacob and Leah.
+Dan and Naphtali were born to Jacob and Bilhah, Rachel's maidservant.
+Gad and Asher were born to Jacob and Zilpah, Leah's maidservant.
+Joseph was the 1st son born to Jacob and Rachel.
+During Jacob's 20th year in Haran, he began journeying home to Canaan with his family, servants, animals, and possessions.
+Near Bethlehem, Benjamin was born to Jacob and Rachel, and Rachel died.
+Joseph was 17 years old when his brothers sold him to merchants traveling to Egypt and led Jacob to believe that Joseph was killed by a wild beast, and Joseph was 30 years old when Pharaoh, the king of Egypt, proclaimed him second-in-command.
+Jacob was 130 years old when he moved with his family from Canaan to Egypt.
+In Egypt, Jacob proclaimed Manasseh and Ephraim, the sons born to Joseph and his wife Asenath, to be his own sons, and the tribe of Joseph became the tribe of Manasseh and the tribe of Ephraim.
+Over 1,800 years after 147-year-old Jacob died in Egypt, and Jacob's family buried his body in Canaan, Jesus the Christ, the Son of God, was born.
+Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born in Bethlehem, into the tribe of Judah, to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-35:29, 1 Chronicles 1:1-2:17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: